-PHYSICAL LEVEL 1: All our tours feature a physical rating to help you select the right holiday for you.
+All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.
-'Classic India" is rated 1 on the physical level scale.
+'Jewels of India" is rated 2 on the physical level scale.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
 You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.

-There will be sightseeing on foot for both short and extended periods of time Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+There will be sightseeing on foot for both short and extended periods of time

+Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
 If you require any more information about the pace of our tours, please contact our reservations team who will be happy to answer your questions.

+ITINERARY CHANGES:

-ITINERARY CHANGES: It is our intention is to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate; in these circumstances we will make the best possible arrangements whilst maintaining the integrity of your trip.
+It is our intention is to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate; in these circumstances we will make the best possible arrangements whilst maintaining the integrity of your trip.

 DETAILED ITINERARY

 Day 1: Arrive Delhi

 Upon arrival in Delhi, your Local Guide from Wendy Wu Tours will meet you at Delhi International Airport in the Arrivals Hall and transfer you to Delhi for a two-night stay.
 You will transfer approximately 45 minutes to your hotel and check-in.

-Destination Information Delhi - As the capital of India, Delhi is the third largest city with a population of approximately 18million people.
+Delhi - As the capital of India, Delhi is the third largest city with a population of approximately 18million people.
 Its strategic location along the north-south, east-west route has given it a focal position in Indian history and many great empires have been ruled from here.
 The monuments and ruins of these are scattered throughout the city, often side by side with modern structures and high-rise towers.

-Day 2: Delhi Meals: B After breakfast, you will embark on a full-day of sightseeing around Old and New Delhi, involving approximately three and a half hours on foot.
-Drive past Red Fort, before enjoying a rickshaw ride to Khari Baoli Spice Market.
-You will continue, visiting Jama Masjid, Lakshmi Narayan Hindu Temple, followed by India Gate and Qutab Minar.
+Day 2: Delhi Meals: B

+After your breakfast we will embark on a full-day of sightseeing around Old and New Delhi, involving approximately four hours on foot.
+Drive past Red Fort before enjoying a rickshaw ride to Khari Baoli Spice Market.
+Visit Jama Masjid, Lakshmi Narayan Hindu Temple before India Gate.
+End your day with a visit to Humayun's Tomb and the Qutab Minar.